Office Hours in RH-428 (315-445-4489)

 25% of the grade is based on the presentation on the readings.

-25% for the four short writing assignments (the grade will be the average of the best three out of four).
+25% for the three short writing assignments (if you do four, the grade will be the average of the best three out of four).

-25% is determined by the project and its presentation.
+25% is determined by the written final project or your final project presentation.

 Grades are based on a 10 point scale as